Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 10

-The portrayed individual recounts that his criminal career began at the age of 14 when he was first imprisoned for offenses including bodily harm, resisting state authority, and driving without a license.
-He grew up isolated in the woods as the youngest of eleven siblings.
-At the age of 15, he received his first prison sentence and had to prove himself in juvenile detention, which toughened him.
+He grew up in isolation in the forest as the youngest of eleven siblings.
+At 15, he received his first prison sentence and had to prove himself in juvenile detention.
 Shortly after his release, his father passed away, leaving him feeling directionless.
+At 21, he committed a murder and was sentenced to 13 years in prison.
+During his sentence, he was frequently involved in fights with fellow inmates and even assaulted prison officers.

 Photo / Editing: Chris Bolze